MSAlex54/Portfolio_Junior/README.md

 Web portal - simple web portal.
 Stack: Spring, Spring security, MySQL, JDBC, Thymeleaf, Bootstrap

 Reha - Reha project it is a web application for medical rehabilitation organization.
 The application makes it possible to organize the process of treating patients in a medical facility and monitor the course of treatment.
+Stack: Spring MVC, Spring security, Hibernate, Postgres, EJB, JavaScript, JSP, JSF, MQ, WebServices, JUnit, Maven, WildFly